RaphaeleL/dotfiles/README.md

 # Dotfiles

+... just my Personal Dotfiles.

+## Windows (11)

+These dotfiles were created for use on a macOS system (intel and apple silicon).
+However, they should run on Windows without any problems.

 ## Linux (Debian)

 These dotfiles were created for use on a macOS system (intel and apple silicon).
 However, they will run on Linux (Debian) without any problems.